bitcoin-dot-org/developer.bitcoin.org/devguide/block_chain.rst

 Although a fork is an actual divergence in block chains, changes to the consensus rules are often described by their potential to create either a hard or soft fork.
 For example, “increasing the block size above 1 MB requires a hard fork.”
 In this example, an actual block chain fork is not required—but it is a possible outcome.

 Consensus rule changes may be activated in various ways.
 During Bitcoin’s first two years, Satoshi Nakamoto performed several soft forks by just releasing the backwards-compatible change in a client that began immediately enforcing the new rule.
 Multiple soft forks such as `BIP30 <https://github.com/bitcoin/bips/blob/master/bip-0030.mediawiki>`__ have been activated via a flag day where the new rule began to be enforced at a preset time or block height.
-Such forks activated via a flag day are known as :term:`User Activated Soft Forks <UASF>` (UASF) as they are dependent on having sufficient users (nodes) to enforce the new rules after the flag day.
+Such forks activated via a flag day are known as :term:`User-Activated Soft Forks <UASF>` (UASF) as they are dependent on having sufficient users (nodes) to enforce the new rules after the flag day.

 Later soft forks waited for a majority of hash rate (typically 75% or 95%) to signal their readiness for enforcing the new consensus rules.
 Once the signalling threshold has been passed, all nodes will begin enforcing the new rules.
-Such forks are known as :term:`Miner Activated Soft Forks <MASF>` (MASF) as they are dependent on miners for activation.
+Such forks are known as :term:`Miner-Activated Soft Forks <MASF>` (MASF) as they are dependent on miners for activation.

 **Resources:** `BIP16 <https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki>`__, `BIP30 <https://github.com/bitcoin/bips/blob/master/bip-0030.mediawiki>`__, and `BIP34 <https://github.com/bitcoin/bips/blob/master/bip-0034.mediawiki>`__ were implemented as changes which might have lead to soft forks. `BIP50 <https://github.com/bitcoin/bips/blob/master/bip-0050.mediawiki>`__ describes both an accidental hard fork, resolved by temporary downgrading the capabilities of upgraded nodes, and an intentional hard fork when the temporary downgrade was removed.
 A document from Gavin Andresen outlines `how future rule changes may be implemented <https://gist.github.com/gavinandresen/2355445>`__.